STACKIT

 2.3 Availability

-The general availability of STACKIT Cloud Services is – after deducting the excluded events according to number 2.42.4- 99.9% in the calendar month average, provided nothing else is regulated in the respective service certificate underlying STACKIT Cloud Services (“Availability”).
-Availability information is only valid for contractually agreed STACKIT Cloud Services and their components; SIT does not provide an availability promise for the availability of the customer’s own components or components from a third party (both software and hardware).
+The general availability of STACKIT Cloud Services is – after deducting the excluded events according to number 2.4 – 99.9% (99,5% for non-redundant STACKIT Cloud Services) in the calendar month average, provided nothing else is regulated in the respective service certificate underlying STACKIT Cloud Services (“availability”).
+Availability information is only valid for contractually agreed STACKIT Cloud Services and their components; the availability consent does not cover the availability of the customer’s own components or components from a third party (both software and hardware).

 The availability target per calendar month is calculated as follows:

-The general availability of the STACKIT Portal and the STACKIT Application Programming Interface (API) are not subject to the SIT availability promise.
-SIT aims however to attain availability for the STACKIT Portal and the STACKIT Application Programming Interface (API) of 99.9% respectively on a monthly average.
-Downtime, malfunctions or other inaccessibility in the STACKITACKIT Portal or the STACKIT Application Programming Interface (API) do not influence the calculation of the availability of a STACKIT Cloud Services.
+The general availability of the STACKIT Portal and the STACKIT Application Programming Interface (API) are not subject to the SIT availability consent.
+SIT aims however to attain availability for the STACKIT Portal and the STACKIT Application Programming Interface (API) of 99.5% respectively on a monthly average.
+Downtime, malfunctions or other inaccessibility in the STACKIT Portal or the STACKIT Application Programming Interface (API) do not influence the calculation of the availability of a STACKIT Cloud Service.

 2.4 Excluded events

-STACKIT Cloud Services which are explicitly referred to and distributed by SIT as a test version, Beta or similar, are not subject to an availability promise from SIT.
-Downtime and malfunctions which occur through the use of these type of services by the customer are assessed as excluded events.
+STACKIT Cloud Services that are made available to the customer free of charge or are explicitly designated and distributed as a test version, beta or in a similar manner are not subject to an availability promise.
+Failures or malfunctions that occur due to the use of such services by the customer are considered as excluded events.

 2.5 Supported software versions

-STACKIT Cloud Services can exhibit specific software versions at the time of contract conclusion between the customer and SIT (“Main versions“).
-To keep STACKIT Cloud Services and the service provision to the customer secure and up-to-date, SIT retains the right to replace main versions of the software used with follow-up versions (“Follow-up versions“) – including in the case of concluded contractual relations.
+STACKIT Cloud Services can be provided under a specific software version at the time of contract conclusion (“main versions“).
+To keep STACKIT Cloud Services and the service provision to the customer secure and up-to-date, SIT retains the right to replace main versions of the software used with follow-up versions (“follow-up versions“) – also for subscriptions already concluded.

-In this case the following in particular applies:
+In this case the following applies in particular:

 2.6 Backup